 Of course, many cancer experts are reluctant to use the word “cure.”
-They prefer words like “remission” or “five-year survival” which may sound like euphemisms but are actually more accurate.
-It is almost impossible to determine if every single cancer cell has been eliminated, so it’s entirely possible for cancer recurrence to arise from just a few cells that survived.
+They prefer words like “remission” or “five-year survival” which may sound like euphemisms but are more accurate.
+It is almost impossible to determine if every single cancer cell has been eliminated, so cancer recurrence can arise from just a few cells that survived.

 Nevertheless, the one cancer cure to cure them all is probably a mirage that people want to believe exists but from a biological standpoint, it probably doesn’t exist.

 Cancer myths – we’re losing the war on cancer

 Even though there will probably never be one cure to cure them all, it doesn’t mean that we have been unsuccessful against cancer.
-In fact, recent research has shown that cancer mortality rates have dropped in men, women, children, and most (but not all) racial and ethnic groups in the USA.
+Recent research has shown that cancer mortality rates have dropped in men, women, children, and most (but not all) racial and ethnic groups in the USA.

-From 1999 through 2015, the last year included in the study, the rate has declined by 1.8% annually for American men and 1.4% annually for American women.
+From 1999 through 2015, the last year included in the study, the rate has declined by 1.8% annually for American men and 1.4% for American women.
 Furthermore, cancer mortality rates have dropped for 11 of 18 cancer types in men, and 14 of 20 cancer types in women between 2011 and 2015.
 We are seeing both long-term and short-term declines in cancer mortality rates.